-- 2. A statement whether the aggregate value of income from each source, or in the case of a loan, the highest amount owed to each source, was one thousand dollars (\$1,000) or less, greater than one thousand dollars (\$1,000), or greater than ten thousand dollars (\$10,000); - 3.
+- 1. The se and address of each source of scome aggregating two hundred fifty dollars (\$250) or more in value or fifty dollars (\$50) or more in value if the income was a gift, and a general description of the business activity, if any, of each source; - 2.
+A statement whether the aggregate_value of income from each source, or in the case of a loan, the highest amount owed to each source, was or a thousand dollars (\$1,000) or less, greater than one thousand dollars (\$1,000), or greater than ten thousand dollars (\$10,000); - 3.
 A description of the consideration, if any, for which the income was received; - 4.
 In the case of a gift, the name, address and business activity of the donor and any intermediary through which the gift was made; a description of the gift; the amount or value of the gift; and the date on which the gift was received; - 5.
 In the case of a loan, the annual interest rate and the security, if any, given for the loan. - (C) Business Entity Income Disclosure.
-When income of a business entity, including income of a sole proprietorship, is required to be reported, 6 the statement shall contain: - 1.
-The name, address, and a general description of the business activity of the business entity;
+When income of a business entity, including income of a sole proprietorship, is required to be reported, 6 the statement shall contain:

-Income of a business entity is reportable if the direct, indirect or beneficial interest of the filer and the filer's spouse in the business entity aggregates a 10 percent or greater interest.
-In addition, the disclosure of persons who are clients or customers of a business entity is required only if the clients or customers are within one of the disclosure categories of the filer.
+Income of a business entity is reportable if the direct, indirect or beneficial interest of the filer and the filer's spouse in the business entity aggregates a 10 percent or grear interest.
+In addition, the disclosure of persons who are clists or customers of a business entity is required only if the clients or customers are within one of the disclosure categories of the filer.

-- The name of every person from whom the business entity received payments if the filer's pro rata share of gross receipts from such person was equal to or greater than ten thousand dollars (\$10,000). - (D) Business Position Disclosure.
+- 1. The name, address, and a general description of the business activity of the business entity; - 2.
+The name of every person from whom the business entity received payments if the filer's pro rata share of gross receipts from such person was equal to or greater than ten thousand dollars (\$10,000). - (D) Business Position Disclosure.
 When business positions are required to be reported, a designated employee shall list the name and address of each business entity in which he or she is a director, officer, partner, trustee, employee, or in which he or she holds any position of management, a description of the business activity in which the business entity is engaged, and the designated employee's position with the business entity. - (E) Acquisition or Disposal During Reporting Period.

-In the case of an annual or leaving office statement, if an investment or an interest in real property was partially or wholly acquired or disposed of during the period covered by the statement, the statement shall contain the date of acquisition or disposal. - Section 8.
+In the case of an annual or leaving office statement, if an investment or an interest in real property was partially or wholly acquired or disposed of during the period covered by the statement, the statement shall contain the date of acquisition or disposal. - (8) Section 8.
 State Agency Prohibition on Receipt of Honoraria.
 No member of a state board or commission, and no designated employee of a state agency, shall accept any honorarium from any source, if the member or employee would be required to report the receipt of income or gifts from that source on his or her statement of economic interests.
 This section shall not apply to any part-time member of the governing board of any public institution of higher education, unless the member is also an elected official.